franklynux/terraform_wordpress_aws/README.md

 - **Variables**: Variables allow you to parameterize your Terraform configurations.
 They enable you to define values that can be reused throughout your configuration files, making it easier to manage and customize your infrastructure.
 - **Outputs**: Outputs are used to extract information from your Terraform configurations.
 They allow you to display values after the infrastructure has been created, making it easier to reference important information such as resource IDs or endpoints.

+### **Main Terraform Files**

+- **main.tf**: This file contains the primary configuration for the infrastructure, defining the resources to be created and their relationships.
+- **variables.tf**: This file defines the input variables for the Terraform configuration, allowing for parameterization and customization of the deployment.
+- **outputs.tf**: This file specifies the outputs of the Terraform configuration, providing useful information after the infrastructure is created, such as resource IDs and endpoints.

 ### **Terraform `.tfvars` Files**

 `.tfvars` files are used to define variable values in a separate file, allowing you to manage configurations more easily.
 By using `.tfvars` files, you can keep sensitive information and environment-specific settings out of your main configuration files.